-- It is for goods and services, or intangible assets (including intellectual property). - The parties have entered into it in connection with the carrying on of a business.

-- It is not for financial services.
-(Broadly, contracts for financial services include insurance-related services, banking services and other financial services); and - It has a significant connection with the UK.
+- it is for goods and services or intangible assets (including intellectual property); and - the parties have entered into it in connection with the carrying on of a business. - It is not for financial services.
+(Broadly, contracts for financial services include insurance-related services, banking services and other financial services); and - it has a significant connection with the UK.

-The Regulations came into force on 6 April 2017, and subject to certain exceptions, the duty to report will apply in relation to financial years beginning on or after 6 April 2017.
+The Regulations came into force on the April 6, 2017, and subject to certain exceptions, the duty to report will apply in relation to financial years beginning on or after April 6, 2017.